An exciting year for Shugborough

 Inside the mansion

 We’ve also been carrying out conservation inside the mansion.
 This work will mean that we are better able to tell the story of the two Anson brothers, George and Thomas, who built Shugborough.
-Thomas inherited Shugborough in 1789 and almost immediately began a major reconstruction on the house and parkland to create his vision for Shugborough.
+Thomas inherited Shugborough in 1789 and almost immediately began a major reconstruction on the house and parkland to create his vision.
 Visitors are invited to embark on a journey to explore the ground floor of the mansion and learn more about Admiral Anson’s circumnavigation of the globe and his infamous capture of a Spanish galleon ship and its treasure.
 The funds created from George Anson’s successful venture at sea enabled Thomas to realise his passion for Greek revival and lead the way in its architectural and parkland design.

 We’ve also refurbished our National Trust shop.
 You’ll find it up in the Midden Yard near the mansion.